c6o/docs/content/guides/firstapp.md

 For example to install an application from the CLI the provisioner would implement the following *create* action methods:

-* `createInquire` - ask the CLI user for configuration options in the provisioner sectino that are not specified in the application spec.
+* `createInquire` - ask the CLI user for configuration options in the provisioner section that are not specified in the application spec.
 * `createValidate` - ensure all needed application options are valid, and/or fill in any default options.
 * `createApply` - use the kubeclient module to install Kubernetes resources configured using the application spec.